lindseymraz/BOINC4Science/BOINC Projects.md

 ❤️ - Support AMD GPU (all projects should be assumed to support CPU unless otherwise stated)

-✒️ - Cites BOINC and BOINC volunteers in their scientific papers or other publications (such as a database of astronomical objects citing the BOINC user who found it)
+✒️ - Cites BOINC in their scientific papers or other publications (such as a database of astronomical objects citing the BOINC user who found it)

+🏆 - Credits individual crunchers for discoveries, such as finding a new black hole or prime number

 🎓 - Sponsored by major university or research institute.

 # 🧬 Medicine/Biology 🧬

-💚❤️ GPUGrid - Full-atom molecular simulations of proteins.
+💚🎓 GPUGrid - Full-atom molecular simulations of proteins.
 Requires GPU for computation.

 ️🔓✒️ SiDock@home Works on drug discovery with COVID-19 as its primary focus, developing open-source COVID-19 drugs.

 🎓🔓Denis@home - Work on modeling to help solve heart disease!

-🎓TN-Grid - The gene@home project is an implementation of the PC-IM algorithm, whose purpose is to expand Gene Regulatory Networks (GRN).
+🎓✒️TN-Grid - The gene@home project is an implementation of the PC-IM algorithm, whose purpose is to expand Gene Regulatory Networks (GRN).
 Each network is a  graph that specifies the causal relationships inside this set of genes,  and helps in studying the gene expression phenomenon: the process  through which the DNA is transcribed into RNA and the RNA translated into proteins.

 🎓 Rosetta@home - Protein structure prediction that may ultimately lead to finding cures for some major human diseases. (often low on work).
 Warning: workunits require a lot of memory, many require virtualbox.